Welcome to the oven!

 Bartender: “Sir, would you like another drink?”

-Me (looks at left forearm): “Uhh, no.”
+Me (looks at left forearm): “Uh, no, thanks.
+I’m good.”

 photo at top of one Kodachrome trail